 5. Marshmallow Root Tea

-Marshmallow is part of the malvaceae plant family which has the distinction of being mucilaginous.
-This means they have a gelatinous consistency and can be used in recipes to thicken up soups and broths.
-In the body, they can increase mucus production in mucous membranes.
+In the body, they can increase mucus production in the mucous membranes.
 A contributing factor to interstitial cystitis is the breakdown of the mucosal bladder lining and associated organs.
-Marshmallow tea can contribute to the expansion of mucus in these areas, relieving the inflammation and irritation.
+Marshmallow tea can help increase mucus production in these areas, relieving inflammation and irritation.

 Benefits: